 DNA damage assays by flow cytometry.
-Flow-cytometric DNA damage assays and quantification signals were performed as previously described12.
-Briefly, cells were fixed, permeabilized and stained with γ H2AX antibody (Sigma, Catalog #05-636), then samples were measured by a BD LSRFortessa flow cytometer and analyzed using FlowJo software.
-For overproduction experiments, cells with mock transfection were used to set the threshold gating to determine the percentage of GFP- and γ H2AX- cells, with 0.5% of control cells gated as the damage threshold as previously validated.
-The DNA-damage ratio caused by protein overproduction is defined by (Q2/Q3)/(Q1/Q4), where Q2 is the number of transfected damage-positive cells; Q3 is the number of transfected damage-negative cells; Q1 is the number of untransfected damage-negative cells.
+Flow-cytometric DNA damage assays and quantification signals were performed as previously described.
+Briefly, cells were fixed, permeabilized and stained with yH2AX antibody (Sigma, Catalog #05-636), then samples were measured by a BD LSRFortessa flow cytometer and analyzed using FlowJo software.
+For overproduction experiments, cells with mock transfection were used to set the threshold gating to determine the percentage of GFP- and $\gamma$ H2AX- cells, with 0.5% of control cells gated as the damage threshold as previously validated.
+The DNA-damage ratio caused by protein overproduction is defined by (Q2/Q3)/(Q1/Q4), where Q2 is the number of transfected damage-positive cells; Q3 is the number of transfected damage-negative cells; Q1 is the number of untransfected damage positive cells, and Q4 is the number of untransfected damage-negative cells.